14th Annual African American Student Achievement & Excellence Awards

 Parents of students honored at the AAREA® Student Achievement and Excellence Awards are encouraged to participate in the Regional Parent Network.

-Educators and school personnel involved with these outstanding students are invited to attend AAREA’s Professional Development Breakfast.
+Educators and school personnel involved with these outstanding students are invited to attend AAREA’s Professional Development Summit.

 What People Say About the Achievement & Excellence Awards